bleqy203/OV7670-Minimal1/README.md

 # OV7670-Minimal1
 This arduino code controls the OV7670 camera module with probably least amount of code.
 It outputs in Serial monitor the pixel data.
 I used Arduino nano.
-It is best used with Serial Plotter
+It is best used with Serial Plotter.
+The output is in raw bits so additional conversion may be required.

 You will need 1 x 4.7 Kohm and 3 x 10Kohm resistors